Bayesian methods

 Study group in Bayesian methods at Lund University

 In 2015-16 I have coordinated a group “to advance the understanding and use of Bayesian methodology for the quantification and communication of uncertainty at Lund University.”
-We organized many activities and workshops, all available at this page.
+We organized many activities and workshops, summarised in this document.